HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 ### Conditional required field attributes

-1. **$ref:** Relative path to a core, module, or ontology schema which is imported by the metadata field.
+1. **$ref:** The relative path to a core, module, or ontology schema which is imported by the metadata field.
 This attribute is required when a field imports a module, core, or ontology schema.
-The *$ref* value is not displayed to users outside of the JSON schema itself and should always be used with `"type": "object",`.
+The *$ref* value is not displayed to users outside of the JSON schema itself and should always be used with `"type": "object"`.

     Examples: